ESL Programme Coordinator – Australia

 The Commonwealth of Australia in Oceania, comprises the Australian continent, the island of Tasmania and numerous smaller islands.
 The capital city is Canberra, and its largest urban area is Sydney.

-Australia currently hosts a total of 183 people groups, twenty of which are considered unreached.
-The evangelical population is around 14.5% of the total.
+Australia currently hosts a total of 183 people groups, 20 of which are considered unreached.

 [source: Joshua Project]